 Don’t shop… adopt!

-If you are ready for a life-long commitment and must buy a pet turtle, please consider adopting animals from others unable (or unwilling) to care for them.
+If you are ready for a life-long commitment and are considering a pet turtle, please look into adopting animals from others no longer able to care for them.
 Contact a re-homing organization such as Little RESQ.

 Turtles such as red-eared sliders are not native to Ontario, and releasing them into the wild can cause huge problems for our own native turtles.
 These non-native species often carry diseases that can be deadly to our own turtles.
 Also, the competition they present is also very detrimental to Ontario’s turtles.
 Many pet turtle species live in a warmer climate than Ontario’s turtles, and won’t survive in our temperature zone.
 Sliders do survive, however, and have even been shown to breed in the wild in Ontario.
 Our turtles don’t need another threat, so please re-home instead of release!